 Traditionally, diseases are understood to be discrete and have their own respective and distinct pathologies.
 This theory of disease has been advanced by researchers intent upon pinpointing the human genes which they theorize cause disease.
 The existence of a vast network of clinical specialists and sub-specialists only reinforces this idea.

-According to the Marshall PathogenesisA description for how chronic inflammatory diseases originate and develop., the range of chronic diseases is caused by a common etiology or disease process.
+According to the Marshall PathogenesisA description for how chronic inflammatory diseases originate and develop., a range of chronic diseases is caused by a common etiology or disease process.
 Patients accumulate Th1 pathogens, which proliferate by disabling the Vitamin D ReceptorA nuclear receptor located throughout the body that plays a key role in the innate immune response. and consequently weakening the innate immune response.

 When the Th1 pathogens compromise the immune response, they make it easier for other types of bacteria in other locations to infect the body as well.
 This phenomenon is known as comorbidity.
 Although a comorbid condition is traditionally understood to be unrelated to the underlying condition, the sheer number of common comorbidities points to a common pathology.
+Indeed, a 2012 Dutch analysis of patients showed that disease pairs occurred more frequently than would be expected if diseases had been independent.2)

 Epidemiological research may have its share of liabilities, but one contribution it has made is in demonstrating the strong connections between seemingly disparate diseases as evidenced by the number of patients who share diagnoses with two or more “unrelated” disease processes.

 A recent survey of Marshall ProtocolA curative medical treatment for chronic inflammatory disease.
-Based on the Marshall Pathogenesis. patients, discussed in Amy Proal's presentation at Congress on Autoimmunity, showed that of those with Hashimoto's Thyroiditis, only 8% had been diagnosed with Hashimoto's alone.
+Based on the Marshall Pathogenesis. patients, discussed in Amy Proal's presentation at Congress on Autoimmunity, showed that of those with Hashimoto's thyroiditis, only 8% had been diagnosed with Hashimoto's alone.

-Many doctors are reluctant to say that chronic diseases are caused by bacterial pathogens and for a couple reasons.
+Many doctors are reluctant to say that chronic diseases are caused by bacterial pathogens and for a couple of reasons.

 What a clinician thinks causes many of the ill-defined chronic diseases may in fact be shaped by available treatment options for that disease.